 Speaking of feed bins, we do give our cattle access to grain.
 Cattle are given the option to freely access a grain feeder, all day long, which follows them throughout their rotation from field to field.
 By allowing our cattle to supplement their foraging as they wish, we have no need to confine them to a production-style feed lot to meet our product demands.
 Production-style feed lots have no grass and confine cattle to a small area where they are only offered grain.

 To give you an idea, a large feed lot in America consists of 3,000-5,000 cattle in a 30 acre parcel.
 No kidding, check it out on Google.
 For comparison, at Hayfield Farm, we have about 150 cattle on approximately 60 acres.

-As far as our processing goes, we feed a grain mixture of corn, barley, wheat, minerals, and soy bean meal.
+As far as our feed program goes, we feed a grain mixture of corn, barley, wheat, minerals, and soy bean meal.
 We choose to provide this grain to our cattle because it, ultimately, creates marbling in the finished meat.
 In short, marbling makes meat taste good, and who doesn’t love a good steak?
 In long, marbling is the streaks and bits of white within the meat.
 Marbling adds flavor to the meat and is actually a primary criteria in judging the quality of meat.
 Generally, the more marbling, the better the quality.
 Now this isn’t the large layer of fat on the edge of your roast or steak that your uncle likes to chew on for 45 minutes; it’s just the small flecks that occur within the meat itself.
 That being said, marbling is primarily determined by the diet of the cattle.
 Grass-fed only beef will have very little to no marbling while grain-fed only beef will have an overabundance of thick fat.
 We’ve found that our sweet spot is somewhere in the middle, shown below!